-^{} All women of childbearing potential must have a negative urine or serum pregnancy test completed as part of study eligibility checks.
+All women of childbearing potential must have a negative urine or serum pregnancy test completed as part of study eligibility checks.

-^{} A serum lactate must be measured for eligibility.
+A serum lactate must be measured for eligibility.
 The serum lactate should be measured 2 hours prior to determination of eligibility, where possible.
 Longer timeframes may be used and justified within the medical notes if, in the opinion of the investigator, the clinical status of the patient has not significantly improved in the time interval between lactate measurement and eligibility assessment.
 Lactate measurements more than 4 hours prior to eligibility assessment should not normally be used.

-- Daily (+/- 12 hours) for any routine bloods collected up to 72 hours. - All-cause mortality at day 30 is a primary outcome.
+Daily (+/- 12 hours) for any routine bloods collected up to 72 hours.

+All-cause mortality at day 30 is a primary outcome.
 The mortality check should be performed on days 31-44 by reviewing the participant's medical records.
 The assessment must reflect the participant's status on day 30.
-Protocol deviations will be recorded where the review is completed out with this window, including day 30, unless the patient is already deceased. - 90 day mortality should be performed on days 91-105 by reviewing the participants' medical records.
+Protocol deviations will be recorded where the review is completed out with this window, including day 30, unless the patient is already deceased.

+Days Alive and Out of Hospital at 90 days is a primary outcome.
+The mmortality check must should be performed on day be performed after days 90, and within the time window (+ 14 Days), 1-105 by reviewing the participants' medical records.
 The assessment must reflect the participant's status on day 90.
-Protocol deviations will be recorded where the review is completed out with this window, including day 90, unless the patient is already deceased. - Adverse Event reporting is a continuous process - EQ-5D-5L should only be completed if the patient has capacity.
+Protocol deviations will be recorded where the review is completed out with this window, including day 90, unless the patient is already deceased.

+Adverse Event reporting is a continuous process